Swastik13102007/Linux_Lab/Lab3/Lab3-Exp2.md

 | `find`      | Search for files       | 💡 Useful    |
 | `grep`      | Search inside files    | 💡 Powerful  |

+---

+🔥 Now your Markdown looks 100% like a real Linux shell with colored prompts, command outputs, errors, and pro tips 🚀